Leyam-07/Resorts_System/docs/Deployment-Guide.md

 ## 5. Final Steps

+- **Access the Application:**

+  - Ensure your project folder (`ResortsSystem`) is located inside your XAMPP document root (e.g., `C:/xampp/htdocs`).
-- **Access the Application:** Open your web browser and navigate to your server's domain or IP address.
+  - Open your web browser and navigate to the registration page to create the first user account:
-- **Testing:** Perform end-to-end testing to ensure all features, including registration, booking, and payments, are working correctly.
+  - **URL:** `http://localhost/ResortsSystem/app/Views/register.php` (or `http://localhost:8080/...` if you use a custom port).

+- **Testing:** After registering, log in and verify that the correct dashboard appears based on the user's role.